-If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, we are running daily seminars Monday to Friday for both tutors and students!
+If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, we are running seminars at 4pm on Tuesdays, 11am and 6pm on Thursdays for tutors!
 You can see how to join one here.

 It sounds like either you or the other person in the Online Classroom are not wearing headphones.
 Plugging headphones in and using them instead of speakers will usually solve any issues you have with echo-ey audio.